ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking web dev progress.

+8.28.2022
+- I was able to find a video on how to update array state and it was increibley helpful, especially since the state is stored at the app level.
+I'm going to do some work on the song maker, which will utilize that logic, and add an overlay to the sidenav on the next template and my portfolio site.
+So 1 straightforward task times 2, and then all in on my last project.

 8.27.2022
 - I ended up not having the Next Template modal fixed, but made a journal entry stating that I did so in an attempt in encourage me to make it happen.
 It worked, I'm not happy about the whole process because it was a stupid mistake, but I got it.
 I was wrapping the Artworks in an anchor tag that had the open function, and because the modal was nested in the anchor, I was not able to toggle the open/close state.
 All I need to do is make that sucka responsive and we're officially done as it is already deployed.
 Of course, I'll need to make sure I update the build; which I haven't done with Next before.
 I may get a job in 2024 at this rate, Jesus, Mary, and Joseph.
 - Got the Next Template project update and all that.
 The only issue is in the logo.
 For some reason that specific Google font is not working so I added a backup font just to put a band-aid on it for the time being.
 I'm very pleased to know that all I have to focus on for the remained of this process is the loop station/beat maker/song maker; which will ultimately be the death of me.